tldr-pages/tldr/pages/common/rails.md

 # rails

-> A server-side MVC framework written in Ruby
+> A server-side MVC framework written in Ruby.

 - Create a new rails project: